Adolescent DBT Referral Process

 The first appointment with clients' individual therapists will be provided either: at the screening time or,within five business days, after the information is reviewed with the DBT consultation team and/or DBT coordinator and the individual therapist will call the family to schedule the first session.

-Before starting the multi-family DBT skills group, clients and families will attend three pre-treatment sessions so that they and their therapists can:
+Before starting the multi-family DBT skills group, clients and families will attend four pre-treatment sessions so that they and their therapists can: > Get to know each other and agree to work together

 Inclusion and Exclusion Criteria for Adolescent DBT at Trinitas